Pembrokeshire: Two die, three badly injured in crash

 It involved a silver Hyundai i10, a white Peugeot 3008 and a silver Mini on the A4115 between Cross Hands and Templeton, Pembrokeshire, on Tuesday.

-Dyfed-Powys Police said: "Sadly, an elderly man and an elderly woman, both travelling in the same car, died as a result of their injuries".
+Dyfed-Powys Police said: "Sadly, an elderly man and an elderly woman, both travelling in the same car, died as a result of their injuries."

 Another adult and the two children were taken to hospital.

+Five ambulances and two rapid response vehicles responded to the incident with an air ambulance crew.

-The road was closed for more than eight hours following the collision, at about 17:30 BST, and was reopened by 01:45 BST on Wednesday.
+The road was closed for more than eight hours before before being reopened in the early hours following an investigation.

-Police are appealing for witnesses and any dashcam footage.
+Police are appealing for witnesses and any dashcam footage following Tuesday's collision just before 17:30 BST.